-Do you have special medical or functional needs that would place you at higher risk during an emergency event?
+Do you have medical, access, or functional needs that would place you at higher risk during an emergency event?
 If you are on oxygen, have a physical disability that would make it difficult to evacuate, or have other special needs, you are strongly encourage to sign up for the Special Needs Registry as part of your Emergency Preparedness Plan.

-If you have questions about whether or not you should sign up for the registry, please call (910) 798-6400.
+If you have questions about whether or not you should sign up for the registry, please call the Senior Resource Center at (910) 798-6400.

 New Hanover County Senior Resource Center

 If you have any questions about the Special Needs Registry, or need to update your information in the registry, call (910) 798-6400.

 How is the Special Needs Registry information used?

 The Special Needs Task Force is a group of health and adult service professionals who volunteer to assist individuals who may need extra help during emergency situations.
 Within the Emergency Operations Center (EOC), this group is referred to as the Individual Care Coordination Center (IC-3).
 The Special Needs Task Force volunteers:

 The Special Needs Registry database is maintained by the Retired and Senior Volunteer Program (RSVP), located at the Senior Resource Center.
 RSVP volunteers keep all registry information confidential, and will only share your information with emergency responders in the event you need help evacuating or need other assistance during an emergency.

 If you would like to volunteer to support the Special Needs Registry, please contact the Senior Resource Center at (910) 798-6406 or email SpecialNeedsRegistry@nhcgov.com.